MultithreadCorner/Hydra.Python/docs/Vector.rst

     vec5[1] = 0.5678
     print (vec5)  # (0.1234,0.5678,0.9101)

-Vector3R object can be multiplied or divided by a real value while it can be added or subtracted with another Vector3R object.
+The Vector3R object can be multiplied or divided by a real value while it can be added or subtracted with another Vector3R object.
 One Vector3R object can be multiplied by another Vector3R object.